 Extra virgin olive oil to serve

-Pickled turnips, sliced to serve (optional) – See TIP
+Pickled turnips or pickled red cabbage to serve (optional) – See TIP

 1 tbs tahini